 MSF just visited Silmo in Paris, the largest and funkiest optical trade show on the planet.
 This is where the worlds of eyewear and fashion blur and we were delighted to see that the press room was occupied by as many fashion journos as trade mags.
 1200 exhibitors articulate their view of the future of optics from Armani to Zegna, from Anne et Valentin to Zeiss.

 Eyewear Evolution Trends

-Warby Parker appeared on the scene driving prices down with their online only mantra (they currently have 64 bricks and mortar stores across the US).
-Specsavers blossomed with their price driven retail and superb advertising campaigns.
+Warby Parker appeared on the scene driving prices down with their online-only mantra (they currently have 64 bricks and mortar stores across the US).
+Specsavers blossomed with its price driven retail and superb advertising campaigns.
 Given how expensive it can be to buy glasses, it comes as no surprise that ‘value’ retailers have had such an impact…but you get what you pay for.

 It’s a natural response to the bland eyewear of the last decade that the style leaders go in the opposite direction.
 Hong Kong designer, Rigards, can be relied upon for exciting and innovative creations.
 Working in unusual materials such as Magnesium and Copper, designer Ti Kwa re-interprets some established ideas as well as bringing his personal brand of innovation.

 There was beautiful understatement from Italian eyewear designers, Hapter.
 An interesting blend of rubber and steel creates a unique collection, which has its own personality but is extremely easy to wear.

 British eyewear company, Kirk & Kirk, did not hold back on their colour palette.
 Instead of the usual acetate, these frames are handmade from acrylic, which means that they weigh nothing, despite their chunky appearance.